Table of Contents

 If this number begins with “5”, you’ll want to look at our method regarding the MySQL extension.
 In contrast, if your PHP version starts with “7”, you’ll want to look at our first method in the next section.

-Also, remember to delete this file once you’re finished with the fix.
-You don’t want malicious users to find this information.
+Also, remember to delete this file immediately once you’re finished with the fix.
+You don’t want malicious users to find this sensitive server information.

 Your PHP Installation Appears to Be Missing the MySQL Extension, Which Is Required by WordPress: How to Fix the Error (2 Methods)

 Below, we have two methods.
 One deals with WordPress, while the other deals with the MySQL extension.
+If you are unsure of these technical steps, skip this section and let our experts handle the code-level repair.
 Let’s start with your WordPress files.

 When you’re ready, you’ll want to download the most recent version of WordPress.
 Simply head to the WordPress.org website and click the blue Download button: